YOUR FAVORITE CARDIAC PATIENT

 –8/15/2016, my first cardiologist appointment

 It’s yours truly, and thanks to a series of medical miracles (read: great doctors) I am not dead yet.
 For the past ten years, I have been completely devoted to and devoured by an eating disorder.
-I was the consummate anorexic, and that finally caught up with me this summer– in the form of cardiovascular disease.
+I was the consummate anorexic, and that finally caught up with me in the summer of 2015– in the form of cardiovascular disease.
 Here is a distinctly unconcise version of my recovery story:

 I don’t think I’ve ever had a normal relationship with food.
 My mother fed me exclusively organic vegetables while she binge-ate ice cream by the half-gallon.
-My father permitted carbohydrates only immediately prior to sporting events, and dessert was something to be earned; we could only go to TCBY if we rode our bikes there.
+My father permitted carbohydrates only immediately prior to sporting events, and dessert was something to be earned; we could only get frozen yogurt if we rode our bikes to the shop.
 My aunts talked of nothing but their failed fad-diets, and my paternal grandparents would actually shove food down my throat, holding my mouth shut until I’d swallowed.
 It was no wonder I started to fear food!

 I was nine when I went on my first diet.
 I wanted to be a grown up, and to me that meant looking like a grown up, like those glamorous women glittering on glistening TV screens.
 They were so elegant with their blonde hair, blue eyes, tall shoes, tiny waists, and thin legs; they were pixellated perfection, so I would be, too.